serverless/serverless/docs/providers/aws/events/apigateway.md

 ### Easiest and CI/CD friendly example of using shared API Gateway and API Resources.

-You can define your API Gateway resource in its own service and export the `restApiId` and `restApiRootResourceId` using cloudformation cross-stack references.
+You can define your API Gateway resource in its own service and export the `restApiId`, `restApiRootResourceId` and `websocketApiId` using cloudformation cross-stack references.

 ```yml
 service: my-api